 Just mix all ingredients together and fry over medium-high heat.
 There’s no guessing when they need to be flipped either because the air bubbles in the centre of the pancake will let you know!

-To make your vegan buttermilk, mix together 300ml of soy milk and 1/2 teaspoon of apple cider vinegar.
+To make your vegan buttermilk, mix together 300ml of soy milk and 1 tablespoon of apple cider vinegar.
 This will create your vegan buttermilk.

 If you don’t have apple cider vinegar to hand, you can substitute it for fresh lemon juice instead.

 In a large bowl, mix together 150g of self-raising flour, 1 teaspoon of baking powder and 2 tablespoons of caster sugar.

 Create a well at the bottom of the bowl using your spoon.